tc39/proposal-shadowrealm/explainer.md

 The Realms API does not create - or rely on - a new executing thread.
 New realms will not behave like different [Agents](https://tc39.es/ecma262/#sec-agents).
 Although, the Realms API offers a way to import modules asynchronously, just like the `import()` expression, following the same design patterns.
 It also offers a way to execute code synchronously, through regular evaluation built-ins.

+Any code executed within this realm may introduce changes to global variables or built-ins, but limited to the realm global Record.

 ## API (TypeScript Format)

 ```ts